lcaballero/JavaLisp/readme.md

 # Introduction

-I'm writing this project as a learning exercised.
+I'm writing this project as a learning exercise.
 I have a number of books that I've bought over the years all revolving around Lisp, and Lispy things.
-I'd like to go through this collection in pain and glorious detail, and so I've decided to make that a goal for the rest of my life.
+I'd like to go through this collection in painful and glorious detail, and so I've decided to make that a goal -- for the rest of my life.

 Here is a list of the books I'm referring to: